tarkaja/The-Smart-Activist-s-Guide-to-Security/README.md

-# The Smart Activist's-Guide to Security:
+# The Smart Activist's Guide to Security:
 ### How to Build an Activist Organization Scratch
 A few weeks ago I gave my sister a copy of "The Smart Girl's Guide to Privacy" by Violet Blue https://www.nostarch.com/smartgirlsguide